gofynd/fdk-client-swift/documentation/platform/COMPANYPROFILE.md

-Retrieve a list of locations associated with the company.
+This API allows to view all the locations associated to a company.

 *Returned Response:*